Building a serverless application with Go, Google Cloud Run and Firebase

 A complete Terraform setup of a serverless application on Google Cloud Run and Firebase

 In the previous post, Robert introduced Wild Workouts, our example serverless application.
-Every week or two, we will release new articles related to this project, focusing on creating business-oriented applications in Go.
+Every week or two, we release new articles about this project, focusing on creating business-oriented applications in Go.
 In this post, I continue where Robert left off and describe the infrastructure setup.
 We picked Google Cloud Platform (GCP) as the provider of all infrastructure parts of the project.
+We use Cloud Run for running Go services, Firestore as the database, Cloud Build as CI/CD, and Firebase for web hosting and authentication.

 Robust gRPC communication on Google Cloud Run (but not only!)

-Welcome in the third article form the series covering how to build business-oriented applications in Go!
-In this series, we want to show you how to build applications that are easy to develop, maintain, and fun to work in the long term.
-In this week’s article I will describe how you can build robust, internal communication between your services using gRPC.
+Welcome to the third article in the series on building business-oriented applications in Go!
+In this series, we show you how to build applications that are easy to develop, maintain, and fun to work with in the long term.
+In this article, I describe how to build robust internal communication between your services using gRPC.
+I also cover the extra configuration required to set up authentication and TLS for Cloud Run.

 You should not build your own authentication